 In the event an employee exercises their stock options of a stock buyback or when new shares of stock float on the stock market, the number of outstanding shares naturally changes.
 However, shares bought back and held by the company are called treasury stock or treasury shares and aren't included in earnings per share computations.

 Calculating Shares Outstanding

 The market cap is shown on the stock price screen of financial websites like Yahoo!
 Finance and MarketWatch.
 That's the value of all the outstanding shares.
-For example, on Nov.
-26, 2018, Ford had a listed market capitalization of $36.32 billion and a share price of $9.29.
-Dividing the price into the market cap gives shares outstanding of approximately 3.9 billion.
+For example, on Oct.
+29, 2022, Ford Motor Co. had a listed market capitalization of $52.27 billion and a share price of $13.27 on MarketWatch.
+Dividing the market cap by the price gives shares outstanding of approximately 3.94 billion.

 Many financial news and brokerage sites also directly list the number of outstanding shares for particular companies, so you may be able to look up the current number without doing this calculation.